DilanCF/CMSC412_notes/lecture/Lecture17.md

 ![Alt text](img/Lecture16/image-52.png)

-More proceses, we eventually collapse
+More processes, we eventually collapse

-Eveyr process that can run in ready queue runs for very short time then page faults
+Every process that can run in ready queue runs for very short time then page faults

 Most processes are waiting for page faults

-Thrashing occurs when we get lots of page ffaults
+Thrashing occurs when we get lots of page faults

 ![Alt text](img/Lecture16/image-53.png)

 Anytime we are executing, we do i in a locality

-When in 1, size definded by # pages belonging to th locality
+When in 1, size defined by # pages belonging to the locality

-If procsess has all pages in memory, for duration that pricess is in locality, no page faults
+If process has all pages in memory, for duration that process is in locality, no page faults

 ![Alt text](img/Lecture16/image-54.png)

-If we knew wha the currentworking set (pages we need rn), we can do a god job
+If we knew wha the current working set (pages we need rn), we can do a good job

 How to define working set?

-Which pages will be refed in the furture
+Which pages will be refed in the future

 ![Alt text](img/Lecture16/image-55.png)

-At any time instant, look at how many pages have we refrenced in some time period
+At any time instant, look at how many pages have we referenced in some time period

-This leas to the connection with mulitprogramming
+This leas to the connection with multiprogramming

-Hwo do we know thrashing is occuring?
+Hwo do we know thrashing is occurring?
 * OS need to track page fault rate

 ![Alt text](img/Lecture16/image-56.png)

-Ans: Only keeping traxkc of one refeerence
+Ans: Only keeping track of one reference

 ![Alt text](img/Lecture16/image-57.png)

-must be done on process by process bassis
+must be done on process by process basis

 ![Alt text](img/Lecture16/image-58.png)